Unimog 405: Types, variants, and models overview Figures of UGN and LUG according to Unimog engineer Achim Vogt Brabus Unimog U 500 Black Edition

 In December 2005, Mercedes-Benz presented the Brabus Unimog U 500 Black Edition at the Dubai Motor Show.
 The Brabus Unimog U 500 Black Edition is a luxury version of the Unimog, heavily modified by Brabus.
 It features chrome bumpers, exhaust tips, an all-black exterior, new body panels, and a giant steel rollover protection bar.
 The interior panels are made of carbon fiber, and the upholstery is made of alcantara, leather, and luxurious cloth.
 The windows are tinted.
 Many interior parts – such as the infotainment system, sound system, and steering wheel – were also used in the contemporary Mercedes-Benz S-Class, the W 220.
 Although based on the U 500 model, the Brabus Unimog U 500 Black Edition has the maximum permissible mass rating of the Unimog U 400, which is 11,990 kg.
 It is equipped with the 205 kW version of the OM 906 six-cylinder engine and the automatic shifting option for the gearbox; the top speed is 120 km/h.
-In late 2005, Mercedes-Benz announced that the Brabus Unimog U 500 Black Edition would be put into series production if a demand for the vehicle existed.
+In late 2005, Mercedes-Benz announced that the Brabus Unimog U 500 Black Edition would be put into series production if demand for the vehicle existed.
 One year later, German news paper Die Welt wrote that six Unimog U Black Edition were sold, with three being in production.
 The total production figure was said to be not greater than ten.